 Livy, rather naturally, did not sanction strong language.
 She was certainly not accustomed to it.
 Consequently, at first, Twain made a certain amount of effort to keep her from hearing such language.
 Her own strongest expression was to say that she "disapproved" of something.
-Twain was to comment: "In her mouth that word 'disapprove' was as blighting and withering and devastating as another person's damn."
-126 Unfortunately, Twain's efforts at concealing his profanity from his wife worked no better than his other short-lived reforms. damn."
-126 Perhaps the most famous episode of this nature came the day Twain threw a number of buttonless shirts out the window, escorting them with a fine string of oaths.
+Twain was to comment: "In her mouth that word 'disapprove' was as blighting and withering and devastating as another person's damn."182 Unfortunately, Twain's efforts at concealing his profanity from his wife worked no better than his other short-lived reforms.
+Perhaps the most famous episode of this nature came the day Twain threw a number of buttonless shirts out the window, escorting them with a fine string of oaths.
 He was in the bathroom at the time, and evidently was accustomed to shutting the door tightly, then swearing as he shaved and dressed.
 On this particular day, however, the door was not shut, and Livy heard what he was saying.
 Realizing this, he went out into the bedroom, where, much to his surprise, Livy repeated his last line for his benefit, to show him how it sounded.
 Her recital was so funny that both broke into laughter, and Twain reportedly said "Livy, it would pain me to think that when I swear it sounds like that.
-You got the words right, Livy, but you don't know the tune."
-127 Anyone who has ever heard a novice swear should understand precisely what Twain meant.
+You got the words right, Livy, but you don't know the tune."183 1 Anyone who has ever heard a novice swear should understand precisely what Twain meant.
 Perhaps a note of Twain's concept of swearing might be in order here.
 His swearing was fairly mild in comparison to the more modern equivalent.
 His profanity was more of a descriptive nature, and rarely got more profane than an occasional "damn" or "hell."
 The strong language of Twain's Victorian period is the language accepted and printed in even the more conservative magazines today.
 In a similar episode, Twain burst forth with his assorted oaths trying to find a sock in the dark, knocking over furniture, and waking his wife.
 After he told her what was happening, she calmly asked if he was using a club to find his sock.
-128 After still another episode, Livy finally suggested that Twain not reform any more, since it did not seem to help.120 Livy reached the point where she, at least, seemed to encourage Twain's use of language, and suggested that he get rid of his temper by writing outraged letters to get out of his system.
-The plan was for him to also tear the letters up later, as his temper cooled, but some of them did accidently get sent.130 As the children grew, Twain made periodic efforts to do his swearing where they could not hear him, but he was informed by his daughters that they were well aware that he used strong language, since they often listened as he was explaining things to George, the butler.131 Susy wrote in her biography of her father: "Papa uses very strong language, but I have an idea not nearly so strong as when he first married mamma."
-132 The children's German nursemaid added an international note to the household with her own German profanities, which further delighted Twain.
-He described her as:
+After still another episode, Livy finally suggested that Twain not reform any more, since it did not seem to help.

-126 Mark Twain, The Autobiography of Mark Twain, II, 132.
+182Mark Twain, The Autobiography of Mark Twain, II, 132.

-127 Wagenknecht, op. cit., p.
+183Wagenknecht, op. cit., p.
 172.